DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 (so we don't replicate work or step on each-other's feet )

 ## Andre
+* doing: resolving incorrect footnote references
+* will do: correct blogpost references between parenthesis - removing title from within ()
+* will do: Updating TOC - see Joe's -headings
+* will do: code blocks in 06 GUIDE (by hand, no script)
-* doing: fix missing images
+* will do: resolve missing images - let Loes know
-* will do: Check Markdown Syntax in all .md files; hyperlinks to and from Glossary; Urlize all urls

 ## Miriam
 * will go over images when next version is ready (Thursday/Friday)